reown-com/reown-docs/docs/advanced/multichain/polkadot/dapp-integration-guide.md

 })
 ```

-Once the request resolved, the expected response should be a result object which contains a signature
+Once the request is resolved, the expected response should be a result object which contains a signature

 ```js
 {